Louisiana Creole people: Louisiana Creoles during the Civil War

-In 1863, two years into the American Civil war, the Federal government decreed the emancipation proclamation, promising rights and opportunities for slaves in Southern states.
-However, Creoles of color, who had long been free before the war, worried about losing their identity and social position, as Anglo-Americans did not legally recognize Louisiana's three-tiered society.
+In 1863, two years into the American Civil war, the Federal government decreed the Emancipation Proclamation, promising rights and opportunities for slaves in Southern states.
+Although the proclamation had no effect in Union-occupied portions of the state, including New Orleans, Creoles of color, who had long been free before the war, worried about losing their identity and social position, as Anglo-Americans did not legally recognize Louisiana's three-tiered society.
 Nevertheless, Creoles of color such as Thomy Lafon, Victor Séjour and others, used their position to support the emancipation effort.
 L'Union and the New Orleans Tribune, New Orleans newspapers run by Creoles of color, published work that championed the cause and that advocated for civil rights.
 One Creole of color, Francis E. Dumas, emancipated his slaves and organized them into a company in the Second Regiment of the Federal Louisiana Native Guards.

 Alexander Dimitry, a Creole of New Orleans, was one of the few people of color to take on a leadership role within the Confederate Government.
 His son, John Bull Smith Dimitry, fought with the Confederate Louisiana Native Guards to defend the Creole State.